alveejawad/WellSync/docs/Architecture.md

 Objects that represent data that is passed around between the layers.<br> **- UserCredentials:** Consists of the  username and password used during the login process to verify and authenticate a user's identity.<br>
 **- UserDetails:** Includes information like name, age, height and contact details, and any other relevant personal data.<br>
-**- MoodLog:** Corresponds to a single day's input from the mood tracker such as mood rating, hours of sleep, and possibly additional notes.<br>
+**- DailyLog:** Corresponds to a single day's input from the patient health trackers, including mood rating, hours of sleep, and lists of symptoms, medications, and substances used.<br>
-**- SymptomLog:** Corresponds to a single day's input from the Symptoms Tracker such as mental and physical health symptoms.<br>
-**- MedicationLog:** Corresponds to a single day's record of a user's medication usage from the Medication Tracker.<br>
-**- SubstanceUseLog:** Corresponds to a single day's input from the Substance Use Tracker such as the consumption of substances like alcohol, tobacco, or other substances.<br>

 ### Presentation Layer
 Responsible for handling the user interface (UI) and user experience (UX).
 It is the part of the system that users directly interact with, providing a means for them to input data, receive information, and interact with the application's features.<br>